ARazak200/ARazak200.github.io/README.md

 		- Each grid conatins a img and information about the activity.
 4. Cycling
 	- 2X2 grid
-		-  Each grid has a Title, a little introduction and a emmded code of the strava activity.
+		-  Each grid has a title, a little introduction and a emmded code of the strava activity.